SkylineCommunications/dataminer-docs/connector-help/connector_help/NetApp_FAS.md

 NetApp Fabric-Attached Storage (FAS) can serve storage over a network using file-based protocols such as NFS, CIFS, FTP, TFTP and HTTP.
 NetApp Filers can also serve data over block-based protocols such as Fibre Channel (FC), Fibre Channel over Ethernet (FCoE) and iSCSI.
 NetApp Filers implement their physical storage in large disk arrays.

-This driver allows you to monitor this device via SOAP calls.
+This connector allows you to monitor this device via SOAP calls.
 SNMP traps can also be retrieved if this is enabled on the device.

 ## About